 If this occurs inside a proxy method (see the section called “Proxies”), the exception is propagated to the invoking Java code.

-Invoking [define-]java-class[es]
+Invoking [define-]java-class[es],

-or any of the procedures defined
+java-new or any of the procedures defined

 with